charlotte-zhuang/coding-problems/useful-code/java.md

 [Counting sort](#counting-sort) seems to have great performance on data with a range up to about 2^12.

 ### Quickselect (Lomuto Partition)

+Uses Quicksort to select the _kth_ element in an unsorted array, as if it were sorted.
+Average time-complexity is linear in the zie of the array.
+Worse-case time-complexity is quadratic, but very unlikely.

 This code uses a single-pivot randomized Quickselect with a Lomuto partition.
 Performance can be greatly improved by using counting sort instead of a selection algorithm on arrays with a limited range of values.